SHOULD I REPAIR OR REPLACE MY SYSTEM?

 Even a unit with a high SEER rating will become inefficient over time.
 Consider your current electric rates and how often you run the system.
 This is especially important during the summer and winter, when the unit is at its most active and sustains the most wear and tear.

-Is the system the right size for my needs?
+Is the system right for my needs?

 Over time, the structure of your home may change.
 You might add on to the structure, finish the garage or basement, or make modifications to the airflow inside the home.
 Consider whether the unit is moving the same amount of air that you bought it for – and whether this might lead to further breakdowns.